 Ms Holgate has over 29 years of international sales and marketing experience and has held numerous board and senior management positions, working in Europe, Asia, the Americas and Australia.
 She is a Non-Executive Director for Ten Network.
 Ms Holgate was awarded the 2011 International Executive Study Scholarship by Chief Executive Women and the Women’s Leadership Institute Australia, and was honoured with the Rotary Paul Harris Award in 2013.

-Ms Alway is a respected arts manager with extensive experience in cultural organisations in the government, non-profit and private sectors and strong knowledge of and expertise in building arts collaborations between Australia and South-East Asia.
-She was the Managing Director of Sotheby's Australia in 2008-2010, Director / CEO of Heide Museum of Modern Art in Melbourne, Director of Arts Victoria and Director of Artbank.
+Ms Alway is an arts manager with extensive experience in cultural organisations within government, the not for profit and private sectors.
+She has expertise in arts collaborations between Australia and South-East Asia.
+Most recently she was Director, Asialink Arts from 2010-2017.
+Previously she has been Managing Director Sotheby’s Australia.
 Ms Alway has a BA (Hons) in Fine Arts and BEd from the University of Melbourne, and an MBA from Monash University.